 A man named Donald Smith was found guilty of being a peeping tom in Georgia.
 Smith v.
 State, 238 Ga.
 App.
 605, (1999).
 Officers were dispatched to an apartment complex due to a suspicious person call.
 They found Smith standing in a secluded, dark patio, three feet away from the window to an apartment, looking in at two people he did not know.
 He tried to leave the scene when the officers arrived.
 Further, two other witnesses testified they had observed him committing two other peeping tom incidents.
 During the trial, Smith did not present any evidence demonstrating reasons for looking in the window or negating his intent.
 Therefore, the Court convicted him of being a peeping tom.

 Penalty for a Peeping Tom Conviction in Georgia

-A conviction for peeping tom will be a felony conviction punished by prison between one and five years or a fine up to $10,000.00, or both.
+A conviction for peeping tom in Georgia will be a felony conviction punished by prison between one and five years or a fine up to $10,000.00, or both.